voronkovich/jquery.ajaxForm/README.md

 jquery.ajaxForm
 ===============

-Plugin for JQuery to create ajax forms
+Plugin for jQuery to create ajax forms